 A: Mandatory items to bring to every session are a small towel and large bottle of water.
-Optionally, you may bring an exercise mat to lie on when we do exercises that require body contact with the ground.
+You will also need to bring an exercise mat to lie on when we do exercises that require body contact with the ground.

 Q: Do I need to bring any special equipment or gear?

-A: Most of your training will be done using your own bodyweight.
+A: Most of your training will be done using your own body weight.
 However, for some sessions I’ll ask you to bring dumbbells to class if you own them.
 This is elective, not mandatory.
 If you already have dumbbells, I encourage you to bring them on designated “dumbbell” days.
-For ladies: 10-15 pound dumbbells.
-For men: 20-25 pound dumbbells.
+For ladies: 5-15 pound dumbbells.
+For men: 10-20 pound dumbbells.

 Q: What if I don’t like it?

-A: Bootcamps last 4 weeks for each program, so the time will pass quickly.
+A: Boot Camps last 4 weeks for each program, so the time will pass quickly.
 Due to the supportive environment, it’s rare when someone does not go through the whole program.
-However, anyone who does not love his or her Bootcamp experience will be allowed to convert unused sessions to an equivalent Online training session package or Private 1-on-1 training session package.
-Note: Private 1-on-1 personal training is more expensive than group training (Bootcamp) so if you convert, you will have fewer training sessions.
+However, anyone who does not love his or her Boot Camp experience will be allowed to convert unused sessions to an equivalent Online training session package or Private 1-on-1 training session package.
+Note: Private 1-on-1 personal training is more expensive than group training so if you convert, you will have fewer training sessions.

 Q: What about deer ticks?

 A: With any outdoor activity or recreation, there is the possibility of tick bites.
 Preparation is the best defense against ticks when outdoors.
-I recommend using a repellant spray on your body prior to each session.
+I recommend using a repellent spray on your body prior to each session.
 This seems to work well.
 I also recommend having a “tick key” with you, a plastic tool that safely and completely removes ticks.
-You can order your tick key by calling 724-4762.
-Ask for Kathy Welsh and tell her Bob at Tymor Bootcamp sent you.
 For additional peace of mind: contracting Lyme’s Disease from a tick bite is more rare than most people realize.
-The vast majority of bites never develop into Lyme’s.
+The majority of bites never develop into Lyme’s.

 A: Yes.
-Bootcamp is not necessarily a one-time experience, but rather a fun, challenging and rewarding way to exercise.
-For the average bootcamper, it takes three or more 4-week programs to reach their fitness goals.
+Boot Camp is not necessarily a one-time experience, but rather a fun, challenging and rewarding way to exercise.
+For the average boot camper, it takes four or more 4-week programs to reach their fitness goals.
 All campers are encouraged to continue with Bootcamp and build upon the results achieved from each 4-week program.
-You can also use Bootcamp as a maintenance program once you reach your goals.
-You are welcome to participate in Bootcamp as often as you wish.
+You can also use Boot Camp as a maintenance program once you reach your goals.
+You are welcome to participate as often as you wish.